 Sleep – The time change, shorter days, and typically overcast skies of winter can really upset your sleep patterns.
 Try to get on a fairly regular sleep schedule and make sure you are getting not only enough sleep, but good quality sleep too.
 A recent study shows that sleep can help stop migraines, but it also suggests that regular, good quality sleep can also help prevent them.

 Medicate Wisely – If you are using medication to treat your migraine pain do so carefully.
 Overmedicating with prescription or over the counter drugs, especially ibuprofen, can cause rebound headaches.
-These over medication headaches can be worse that the original pain you were fighting.
-The real trouble is, you get the worse headache and take more medication which only exacerbates the problem.
+These medication-overuse headaches can be worse than the original pain you were fighting.
+The real trouble is, you get a worse headache and take more medication which only exacerbates the problem.

 Avoid Drafts – Sitting in drafty areas can bring on killer cold weather migraines, especially if cold air continuously hits your face.
-One study showed a link between cold weather and wind (drafts) and migraines, especially in females.
+One study showed a link between cold weather and wind (drafts) and migraines exclusively in female subjects.
 Avoiding drafts can help you avoid migraines.
 Use guards on your windows and doors, and make sure your home is properly insulated.
 Do what you can to keep the temperature in your home consistent with no drafts.